-Richard Muruve - Mr. Muruve joined the Board of the Corporation in August 2005.
-He cofounded Arch Biotech Inc. with the Arch Inflammation team in 2006.
+Richard Muruve - Mr. Muruve co-founded Arch Biotech Inc. with the Arch Inflammation team in 2006.
 Arch Biotech operated as a private company for four years and motivated the formation of Arch Biopartners via a reverse takeover of the Corporation in 2010.
-At that time, Arch Biopartners simultaneously acquired the commercial rights to the brain tumour targeting and peptide-solid surface technology platforms, launching the portfolio approach to drug development that Arch continues to oversee today.
 Prior to Arch Biotech, Mr. Muruve was a Vice President at Bank of Montreal where he spent 12 years in the Investment Banking Group.
 Mr. Muruve has a MBA from the University of British Columbia.

-Richard Rossman - Dr. Rossman has a private practice in the area of gastroenterology.
+Richard Rossman - Dr. Rossman has a private practice in gastroenterology.
 He has served on the Executive Board of the Ontario Medical Association, Gastroenterology section, and on the Executive of the Ontario Association of Gastroenterology.
 He was a director of Helix Biopharma from 1995 to 2007.